Meaning of Shoulder Stand Pose

 - Don’t raise the head off the floor throughout the entire practice.

-- The chest should be pressed against the chin but without straining the neck.
+- The chest should be pressed against the chin without straining the neck.

-- The chin should not be pressed towards the chest; in fact, the chest should be pressed towards the chin.
+- The chin should not be pressed towards the chest; the chest should be pressed towards the chin.

-- The asana should be practiced as per the suitability of the body.
+- The asana should be practised as per the suitability of the body.
 If the body is not prepared, it shouldn’t be performed as it may cause harmful results.

 Breathing, Awareness, and Duration